List of Pern books

-This list follows Pern historical order and includes Pern short fiction.
-See Dragonriders of Pern for publication order and for more bibliographic data on the short fiction.
+This list follows Pern historical order.
+See Dragonriders of Pern for publication order and for more bibliographic information on the short fiction.

 Dragonriders of Pern is a science fiction series initiated by Anne McCaffrey with the Hugo Award–winning novella Weyr Search in 1967.
 The stories feature human history on the planet Pern, which might be called human-draconian society for its lifelong inter-species relationships between humans and dragons.
 Anne McCaffrey wrote all the Pern stories until 2003; as of 2012, eight books by her son Todd McCaffrey or by Anne and Todd have continued the series.
 In all, there are 24 novels, two collections of short fiction, and a few uncollected works.
-That includes one book by Anne and Todd published in July 2012, several months after her death, and one published by her daughter Gigi in 2018.
+This includes one book by Anne and Todd published in July 2012, several months after her death, and one published by her daughter Gigi in 2018.

 This list follows Pern historical order, which is different from the order of publication.
-The sequence is disputable at some points because many of the works overlap in time or feature travel between times; limited annotations are provided here.
+The sequence is disputable at some points because many of the works overlap in time or feature travel between times.

 The point of reference for Pern chronology is "Landing", when transport ships arrived and human settlement began.
 Years, or "Turns" around Pern's sun, are counted After Landing or "AL".